Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_19_migrate_from_1AZ_to_3AZ/guide.en-gb.md

 > [!tabs]
 > Via the OVHcloud Control Panel
 >> To move a database service from a 1-AZ to a 3-AZ region, log in to the OVHcloud Control Panel and open your Public Cloud project.
-Click `Databases`{.action} in the left navigation bar, select your engine instance then click the `Backups`{.action} tab.
+Click `Databases`{.action} in the left navigation bar, select your database service then click the `Backups`{.action} tab.
 >>
 >> ![databases - select engines instances and go to the backups section](images/databases_select_cluster.png)
 >>